Gingerbread house

 A gingerbread house is a novelty confectionery shaped like a building that is made of cookie dough, cut and baked into appropriate components like walls and roofing.
+These houses, covered with a variety of candies and icing, are popular Christmas decorations.
 The usual base material is crisp gingerbread, hence the name.
 Another type of model-making with gingerbread uses a boiled dough that can be moulded like clay to form edible statuettes or other decorations.
-These houses, covered with a variety of candies and icing, are popular Christmas decorations.